MitziReese04/MotorPHPayroll/Readme.md

 21. **System exit** - (return or scanner.close) the termination command used throughout the program to safely close the application when the user chooses to exit.

 MotorPH Map
 - main → handleEmployeeFlow or handlePayrollStaffFlow
 - if handleEmployeeFlow → calls findEmployeeData → calls fullName (shows Employee Number, Employee Name, Birthday)
 - if handlePayrollStaffFlow → processPayrollMenu → processPayroll
 - processPayroll → findWorkingPeriods (when employee worked) → findAttendanceData (get logs) and smartSplit (csv commas) → calculatePayroll
 - calculatePayroll → hourlyRate and smartSplit → calculateShift and monthName → computeSSS and computePhilHealth and computePagIBIG and calculateWithholdingTax
+- System exit (return/scanner.close)

 Syllabus Covered
 Variables & Operators: For salary arithmetic and tax tiering.